memelang-net/meme-sql-python/readme.md

 ## Files
-* *conf.py* configuration file for database settings for CLI usage
+* *db.py* database configuration and library for CLI usage
 * *data.sql* sample ARBQ data in SQL format
 * *main.py* CLI interface for queries and testing
 * *memelang.py* library to parse Memelang commands into SQL